ojm-it/modddels_1/modddels_annotations/README.md

 Here, if the field `lastName` is null, then the `FullName` entity will be an `InvalidEntityGeneral`, with as a general failure `FullNameGeneralFailure.incomplete()`.
 The field `lastName` in `ValidFullName` is non-nullable.

-> **NB 1:** This validation step of nullable fields marked with the `@InvalidNull` annotation occurs just before the `validateGeneral` method is called.
+> **NB 1:** This validation step of nullable fields marked with the `@NullFailure` annotation occurs just before the `validateGeneral` method is called.
 So the entity passed in the `validateGeneral` method will have those fields non-nullable.
 >
-> **NB 2:** The `@InvalidNull` annotation can be used with any other annotation, except `@invalid`.
-That's because a nullable parameter annotated with both `@invalid` and `@InvalidNull` will cause the `GeneralEntity` to never be valid, while fundamentally, an Entity can either be valid or invalid.
+> **NB 2:** The `@NullFailure` annotation can be used with any other annotation, except `@invalid`.
+That's because a nullable parameter annotated with both `@invalid` and `@NullFailure` will cause the `GeneralEntity` to never be valid, while fundamentally, an Entity can either be valid or invalid.
 >
 > For an alternative to this specific case, see [the related section in "Special Cases".](#modddels-that-are-always-invalid).